merciba/paquet/README.md

 Paquet is a REST API framework with a specific mission: To get a REST API set up as quickly and effortlessly as possible, with a full suite of production-ready features.
 Paquet was written so that you could use one line and an object structure to spin up a REST API - written entirely in ES6.

-Under the hood, Paquet is simply leveraging [Express](https://expressjs.com) and [Koa](http://koajs.com/) to give you two basic options - one with generator functions and one in vanilla ES5.
+Under the hood, Paquet is simply leveraging [Express](https://expressjs.com) and [Koa](http://koajs.com/) to give you two basic options - one with [generator funcitons](https://davidwalsh.name/es6-generators) and one in vanilla ES5.

 ### Okay, so who is this for?
 Why wouldn't I just use Express or Koa?